-We all have bias – whether it’s conscious or unconscious – and our biases impact the way we view the world, what we see, and how we see it.
+We all have biases—whether it’s conscious or unconscious—and our biases impact the way we view the world, what we see, and how we see it.
 Not all of our cognitive biases are harmful.
 Let’s face it, the way our brains are wired for negativity and to search out danger are what have historically kept us alive.
 But as our biases are our perceptual filters, they dictate so much of what we do, and they can limit the full range of what we observe and take in, impacting both our behavior and our success.

 When it comes to our own biases and how to deal with them most effectively, Amy has three main thoughts on what we should and shouldn’t do:

-Become aware of them – understand that we behave in accordance to the biases that we have, and if we don’t believe that to be true, we are just kidding ourselves.
+- Become aware of them—understand that we behave in accordance with the biases that we have, and if we don’t believe that to be true, we are just kidding ourselves.
 You might have biases you aren’t aware of that influence who’s in your team at work, around how you view the traits of your leaders, or about what success looks like.
 Starting to notice them is the first step.

 In her book and courses, Amy teaches that these are all skills we use by looking at works of art.
 We ask, “What do you see?”
 As we share what we see, it informs and shifts our perception.

 It’s so easy when we are at work each day, busy with the stuff we have to get done, to shut ourselves off, put our heads down, and just get on with it.
-But when we make decisions in isolation, especially on complex projects or in hiring decisions, we run the risk of biases limiting the full spectrum of information in front of us, that could lead to better decision making, open up possibilities and deliver enhanced outcomes.
+But when we make decisions in isolation, especially on complex projects or in hiring decisions, we run the risk of biases limiting the full spectrum of information in front of us, which could lead to better decision-making, open up possibilities and deliver enhanced outcomes.

 A favorite quote of both Amy and myself is from Dr. Wayne Dyer, who said that “if you change the way you look at things, the things you look at change.”
-Most of us have looked at those pictures that are one thing when you look at them for the first time, but if you keep looking at it, and looking at it, it changes into something completely different.
+Most of us have looked at those pictures that are one thing when you look at them for the first time, but if you keep looking at them, they change into something completely different.
 Like the old woman who turns into a young girl.
 Or the fruit bowl that turns into an owl.